rymane/katacoda-scenarios/CI/step6.md

         with:
           node-version: '14'
 ```

-We then need to set up Node and which version we want to use.
+We then need to set up Node and define what version to use.

 ```yml
       - name: Install Node.js dependencies